Updated on September 24, 2024

 Grey eyes, like all eye colors, owe their existence to the levels of melanin in the iris.
 People with light-colored eyes have very little melanin compared to brown ones.

 People with green or hazel eyes have less melanin, while those with blue eyes have even less.
-And if you have gray eyes, you have none at all.
+And if you have gray eyes, People with gray eyes have none at all.

 Those with gray eyes also have more collagen in their stroma (a layer in the iris).
 It causes light to scatter differently and creates that unique grey hue.
 But that’s just one piece of the puzzle.